 - Preheat oven to 350F or 180C.
 Grease the baking pan.

-- In a large bowl, place the flour, baking powder, powder sugar, and stir well.
+- Place the flour, baking powder, and sugar in a large bowl, and stir well.

 - In a small bowl, beat the eggs, melted butter, and vanilla with a fork for 30 seconds until well blended.